Globally traded goods generally require a lot of paperwork. That’s

 vaccines are subject to export controls.
 This also applies to

 Vaccines (ECCN 1C991)

 As a result, life sciences companies that are collaborating with

-research partners outside of the US, need to ensure compliance with
+research partners outside of the US, need to remain compliant with

 export controls when sending samples across borders.
 Should critical